Children's Services Policies, Values and Principles

 It is largely directed towards the work that Children's Services undertakes with Children in Need and Children in Care; which is carried out in partnership with all sectors of the local authority and with other statutory, independent and voluntary sector services.

-The experiences of Children in Care and care leavers, particularly in regards to whether they feel cared for and listened to, will therefore be an important measure of how successfully local authorities embed these principles.
+The experiences of looked-after children and care leavers, particularly in regards to whether they feel cared for and listened to, will therefore be an important measure of how successfully local authorities embed these principles.

-The Corporate Parenting Principles set out seven principles that local authorities will have regard to when exercising their functions in relation to Children in Care, as follows:
+The Corporate Parenting Principles set out seven principles that local authorities will have regard to when exercising their functions in relation to looked after children and young people, as follows:

 • To act in the best interests, and promote the physical and mental health and wellbeing, of those children and young people;